ENG517/Procedure/README.md

 - `src=""`: Synonomous with parantheses `[](assets/path/to/image.jpg)`
 - `alt=""`: Synonomous with square brackets `[Alt text here]()`
-- `style=""`: Write CSS styles for this attribute.
+- `style="width: 300px"`: Write CSS styles for this attribute.
 Here, we only need to change the width value, and your browser will keep the aspect ratio of the image.

 <!-- IGNORE: CUSTOM CSS STYLES -->